RBEGamer/em2soft/src/README.md

 # SETUP THE SYSTEM
 If you have all components together and connected you can setup the TX2-Board.
 * Install `Ubuntu 16.04` on a VM/PC and download the `Jetson` Installer for your TX2 board, from the `NVIDIA developer site`.
-* Flash the latest Jetson Image to board.
+* Flash the latest Jetson Image `JetPack 3.3` to the board.

+Install on your development PC and the TX2 Board the following packages:

 * Install `ROS Kinectic`
 * Install `NodeJS >= V. 8`
 * Install `Python-Pip`

-For easy installation on a clean `Ubuntu 16.04` you can use the `./ubuntu_install_req.sh` script.
+For easy installation on a clean PC `Ubuntu 16.04` you can use the `./ubuntu_install_req.sh` script.
+For installation on the TX2 Board please use the `./tx2_install_req.sh`

 * Clone this repository `git clone https://github.com/RBEGamer/em2soft.git`